-- 2) In the case of a pastor not living in a manse, the church shall pay the pastor a housing allowance equal to the combination of these two factors - a.
-Housing amount equal to or exceeding the median fair market rent as calculated by HUD for a three-bedroom intermediate rent in the church zip code, the zip code of the pastor's residence (or an adjacent zip code not more than five miles from the church) for the Washington-Arlington-Alexandria, DC- VA-MD HUD Metro FMR Area.
-The HUD calculated Fair Market Rent for three bedrooms can be found here. - b.
-Utilities at 25% of this HUD FMR for three bedrooms.
+- OR - 2) In the case of a pastor not living in a manse, the church shall pay the pastor a housing allowance equal or exceeding the median fair market rent as calculated by HUD for a three-bedroom intermediate rent in the church zip code, the zip code of the pastor's residence (or an adjacent zip code not more than five miles from the church) for the Washington-Arlington-Alexandria, DC- VA-MD HUD Metro FMR Area.
+The HUD calculated Fair Market Rent for three bedrooms can be found here.